BruceWeyne/NETFLIX-SUBTITLE-SCRAPER/README.md

 # NETFLIX SUBTITLE SCRAPER
 Scrape NETFLIX movies' subtitles as playing.
+For language learning.

 # USAGE
 + Copy all of these codes and paste them into the console of a browser.